 06 of 08

 When Sarah Short of Short Stop Blog wanted to celebrate Star Wars Day (May the 4th) with her kids, she created a menu of simple, fun, Star Wars themed food.
-Included on her menu was this awesome creation of carbonite jello.
+Included in her menu was this awesome creation of carbonite jello.
 Check out her ideas and make some Han-Solo-suspended-in-gelatin of your own -- sure to be a hit at your kids' Star Wars party!Continue to 7 of 8 below.

 07 of 08

-Another gem from Penny's Parties are these adorable wookie cookies!
+Another gem from Penny's Parties are these adorable Wookie cookies!
 Serve them at your Star Wars party, and I'll bet no one will resist these "chewy" delights.Continue to 8 of 8 below.

 08 of 08